Selling Your Home

 Professional appraisers sum up their entire body of knowledge in three words: " Buyers make value."
 Your home is worth as much as a buyer will pay for it.

 If your home has been on the market for months, it’s a clear message that the property may not be worth what you're asking for it.
 This is particularly true if there haven't been many prospects coming to see it.
 What you do at that point depends on whether you really need to sell, and whether you're working with a time limit.

 If you're not really motivated to move soon, you can always wait - years if necessary - and hope inflation will catch up with the price you want.
 The problem is that in that time, your home begins to feel shopworn.
 Buyers become suspicious of a house that's been for sale for a long time.

 If you really do need to sell, with your REALTOR® discuss a schedule for gradually dropping your price until you find a level that attracts buyers.
-There's no point in saying, " We simply can't sell our house."
 Anything will sell if the price is right.

 If You’re Buying Another Home

 You may wonder what will happen when you're selling one home and buying another – how will all the details work out?
 This is a common situation and REALTORS®, lawyers, and title and escrow companies have plenty of experience in arranging contracts and loans so that the two transactions dovetail smoothly.

 And should you sell your home first then buy or buy first then sell?
 Ideally, it’s best to find a home you like and make an offer subject to selling your current home.
 This generally works in a normal market.
 However, in a “hot” market most sellers will not accept a “subject to sale” offer.
 In this case you need to sell your home first and then buy a new home in the interim period between selling and vacating your house.